dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 * language and framework improvements
 * es7 (not much there)
 * es8?!
+* taking over the world (desktop and mobile)

 ???
 * in the stanford webdev class currently being taught react is "the future"
+* you guys learned the latest and greatest.  fun right?

 ---
-name: The future: async and await
+name: async and await

 ```javascript
 export default async function getLikes () {